mjeriefr/Cloud-Computing/README.md

-A simple HTML and JavaScript application.
-This is homework #1 for the Cloud Computing course.
+This is all my projects for Paul Talaga's Cloud Computing course, Spring 2016.